 One way in which Alfred State pays tribute to Dr. King is by honoring those who represent his spirit of service.
-This year, the college will host its eighth annual Spirit of Service Award Ceremony at 5 p.m.
+This year, the college will host its 10th annual Celebration of Service Award Ceremony at 5 p.m.
 Jan.
-30 in the community room at the Union University Church, 29 N. Main St., Alfred.
+28 at the Union University Church community room, 29 N. Main St. in Alfred.

-This ceremony continues to be a collaborative program between Alfred State and Alfred University.
+This ceremony continues to be a collaborative program between Alfred State and Alfred University (AU).
 It is open to the public and all are invited to attend.

-Each year during the ceremony, the college presents a student, a faculty or staff member, and a community member with a Spirit of Service Award, which recognizes and celebrates those in the Greater Alfred community who demonstrate a strong commitment to serving others.
+Each year during the ceremony, the colleges present students, faculty or staff members, and a community member with a Spirit of Service Award, which recognizes and celebrates those in the Greater Alfred community who demonstrate a strong commitment to serving others.
 The award is intended to honor people who are actively living out the principles Martin Luther King Jr. stood for, including equality, social justice, community, and service.